 "Answer true as long as worldPoint is inside our shape even if: - a submorph (above us) also covers it - a sibling that is above us or one of their submorphs also covers it.
 This implementation is cheap, we are a rectangular shape." ^ self coversLocalPoint: (self internalizeFromWorld: worldPoint)

-The other morph classes in the kernel category, ColoredBoxMorph and BorderBoxMorph, add cosmetic features as color, border width and color, padding to set space between the border and inner content.
+The other morph classes in the kernel category, ColoredBoxMorph and BorderBoxMorph, add cosmetic features like color, border width and border color, and padding to create space between the border and inner content.
 It doesn’t require much explanation.
 PasteUpMorph and WorldMorph are rarely used directly.

-This modest dive-in the Morph framework is now over, we hope it provided enough background to foster your understanding when building GUI.
-In another booklet we will discuss more deeply the Morph framework.
+This brief dive into the Morph framework is now over; we hope it provided enough background to foster your understanding when building GUI.
+In another booklet, we will discuss the Morph framework in more detail.

-The other attributes are used for internal managment of the morphs and you don’t need to care about them.
+The other attributes are used for internal management of the morphs and you don’t need to care about them.

 https://en.wikipedia.org/wiki/Affine_transformation#Augmented_matrix